Generally speaking, playlist selection was done as described in the first post about representation of composers in classical streaming playlists:

 Information about the “Average US Orchestra” comparison based on Institute for Composer Diversity data can be found on this page: Methodology: Using Data from the Institute for Composer Diversity 2019/20 Season Analysis.

-I mostly followed the Canadian “Visible Minority” framework for noting race of composers in the data, although I used a broader interpretation that is more inclusive of mixed-race composers than under the official Stats Canada methodology, as explained on this page.
+I mostly followed the Canadian “Visible Minority” framework for noting race of composers in the data, although I used a broader interpretation that is more inclusive of mixed-race composers than under the official Stats Canada methodology.

 Additional Special Cases